meet ALISON TEAL

 As an eco-life style personality, I believe in living sustainably and representing brands that focus on “Going Green.”

-I have been a Patagonia ambassador/model since birth, and also work with companies like Odina bikinis and Teeki hot pants that make their products from recycled plastic bottles.
-Also, as a proud ambassador of Sustainable Surf, I have earned the sustainable certification stamp from the eco experts.
-My surfboards are “Green to the Core” made from soy based sustainable products, recycled coffee cups, and other Styrofoam.
+I have been an ambassador/spokeswoman for environmentally conscious companies like Patagonia since birth and, as a proud ambassador of Sustainable Surf, I have earned the sustainable certification stamp from the eco experts.
+My surfboards are “Green to the Core” made from recycled coffee cups, and plant based resin.